-Many Chinese young people with powerful fathers are known as rich second generation.
-In the past few years, there have been many incidents of rich second generation youths relying on their fathers’ wealth or power to avoid taking responsibility for their wrongdoing.
+Young people with powerful fathers are members of the rich second generation cohort.
+In the past few years, there have been many incidents of rich second generation youths relying on their fathers’ wealth or power to avoid taking responsibility for their wrongdoings.

 Perhaps most famously, in 2010, Li Qiming drove drunk and ran over a college student, killing her.
 When he exited the car, he famously declared, “My dad is Li Gang,” asking which bystanders dared to sue him.
 His declaration became one of the year’s most viral Internet memes.

 More recently, Li Tianyi, the son of a general in the People’s Liberation Army, was arrested for involvement in a gang rape; it was widely believed that the younger Li felt he could get away with such acts because of his father’s status and wealth.